Chittagong: History

-In 1666, the Mughal government of Bengal led by viceroy Shaista Khan moved to retake Chittagong from Portuguese and Arakanese control.
-They launched the Mughal conquest of Chittagong.
+In 1666, the Mughal government of Bengal led by viceroy Shaista Khan moved to retake Chittagong from Portuguese and Arakanese control by launching the Mughal conquest of Chittagong.
 The Mughals attacked the Arakanese from the jungle with a 6,500-strong army, which was further supported by 288 Mughal naval ships blockading the Chittagong harbor.
 After three days of battle, the Arakanese surrendered.
 The Mughals expelled the Portuguese from Chittagong.
-Mughal rule ushered a new era in the history of Chittagong territory to the southern bank of Kashyapnadi (Kaladan river).
+Mughal rule ushered a new era in the history of Chittagong territory to the southern bank of Kashyapnadi (Kaladan River).
 The port city was renamed Islamabad.
 The Grand Trunk Road connected it with North India and Central Asia.
 Economic growth increased due to an efficient system of land grants for clearing hinterlands for cultivation.
 The Mughals also contributed to the architecture of the area, including the building of Fort Ander and many mosques.
-Chittagong was integrated into the prosperous greater Bengali economy, which also included Orissa and Bihar.
+Chittagong was integrated into the prosperous Bengali economy, which also included Orissa and Bihar.
 Shipbuilding increased dramatically under the Mughal rule, and the Ottoman Sultans had many Ottoman warships built in Chittagong during this period.

 In 1685, the British East India Company sent out an expedition under Admiral Nicholson with the instructions to seize and fortify Chittagong on behalf of the English; however, the expedition proved abortive.
 Two years later, the company's Court of Directors decided to make Chittagong the headquarters of their Bengal trade and sent out a fleet of ten or eleven ships to seize it under Captain Heath.
 However, after reaching Chittagong in early 1689, the fleet found the city too strongly held and abandoned their attempt at capturing it.
 The city was possessed by the Nawab of Bengal until 1793 when East India Company took complete control of the former Mughal province of Bengal.

 The First Anglo-Burmese War in 1823 threatened the British hold on Chittagong.
 There were several rebellions against British rule, notably during the Indian rebellion of 1857, when the 2nd, 3rd, and 4th companies of the 34th Bengal Infantry Regiment revolted and released all prisoners from the city's jail.
 In a backlash, the rebels were suppressed by the Sylhet Light Infantry.

-Railways were introduced in 1865, beginning with the Eastern Bengal Railway connecting Chittagong to Dacca and Calcutta.
-The Assam Bengal Railway connected the port city to its interior economic hinterland, which included the world's largest tea and jute producing regions, as well as one of the world's earliest petroleum industries.
-Chittagong was a major center of trade with British Burma.
-It hosted many prominent companies of the British Empire, including James Finlay, Duncan Brothers, Burmah Oil, the Indo-Burma Petroleum Company, Lloyd's, Mckenzie and Mckenzie, the Chartered Bank of India, Australia and China, Turner Morrison, James Warren, the Raleigh Brothers, Lever Brothers, and the Shell Oil Company.
+Arakan was annexed in 1826 and incorporated into the Bengal Presidency.
+Agriculturalists from Chittagong played a key role in the development of the rice economy in Arakan.
+The economy of northern Arakan was integrated with the Chittagong economy.
+During this period, Arakan Division became one of the top rice exporters in the world.
+Bengalis from Chittagong were vital to the success of Arakan's rice industry.